 Jessica Caldas is an Atlanta based artist, advocate, and activist.
-Her work deals primarily with connecting personal and community narratives to larger themes and social issues.
+Her work deals with connecting personal and community narratives to larger themes and social issues.
 Caldas has participated in numerous emerging artist residencies, including the Atlanta Printmakers Studio in 2011, MINT Gallery's Leap Year Program from 2012-2013, and WonderRoot’s 2013-2014 Walthall Fellowship.
 She is currently a 2018-2020 Creative Project Resident.
 Caldas was awarded The Center for Civic Innovations 2016 Creative Impact award, named Creative Loafing's Best of ATL Artist for 2016 and 2015, received the City of Atlanta Office of Cultural Affairs Emerging Artist Award in Visual Arts for 2014, and was a finalist for the Forward Arts Foundation's Emerging Artist Award in 2014.
 She has shown work nationally, internationally, and throughout the city of Atlanta at various galleries and through several public art programs.
 Her work has been featured at Burnaway, ArtsAtl, Creative Loafing Atlanta, Atlanta Magazine, Simply Buckhead, and more.

 Caldas is currently pursuing her Masters of Fine Arts degree at Georgia State University and received her BFA in printmaking from the University of Georgia in 2012.
 She lives in Atlanta, GA.